Rockport-Metropolitan-Development/Rockport-metropolitan-skinpack/README.md

 This list is in-general todo-list of skins what will be coming, Release dates are fully random due skin making does take time.
 * First 1 ~ 3 versions only bring Brand new textures for the trains.
     * Later LVP & RPM trains are meant to get different condition liveries.
+    * E Types only get Exterior and Cab stuff changes, Wall texture in the cabs will be selected from Delsin's texture pack.
+Saloons will stay free to change by player.
 ### Release 1 trains & skin variations.
 | Train Type | RPM Skin | LVP Skin | Notes |
 | :-------:   | :-----:   | :----: | -------- |